codingABI/SenderReceiver/README.md

 * Microcontroller ATmega328P (without crystal, in 8 MHz-RC mode.
 Board manager: "ATmega328 on a breadboard (8 MHz internal clock)" )
 * DHT22 sensor
 * 433MHz FS1000A sender (distance to receiver ~4m without line of sight with one wall between)
-* 3x AA-Batteries without voltage regulation (I use non-rechargeable AAs, because the sender is outside the house, runtime > 1 year)
+* 3x AA-Batteries without voltage regulation (I use non-rechargeable AAs, because the sender is outside the house, runtime > 19 month)
 * Control LED (blinks every 8 seconds) which can be enabled/disabled on demand with physical jumper SW2
 * Two magnetic reed switches "normally closed" to detect the window state
 * Self-designed PCB